-It is critical for a government communicator to understand that no political environment is static.
-For this reason, it is important for every communicator to assess the social, economic and political environment periodically.
-The function of government communication in the current political dispensation is founded on principles mentioned earlier, and operates within this constitutional and political framework.
+It is critical for a government communicator to understand that the environment is not static.
+Therefore, it is important for every communicator to assess the social, economic and political environment periodically.
+Government communication in the current political dispensation operates within the constitutional and political framework.